atomix/atomix.github.io/atomix/docs/getting-started.md

 </div>
 </div>

-Once [`connect`][AtomixClient.connect] is complete, we can get or create distributed resources in the same way as with a replica:
+Once the connect operation is complete, we can get or create distributed resources in the same way as with a replica:

 ```java
 DistributedValue<String> value = client.getValue("value").join();